Free and Independent Faction: Final splits

 From 1880, the PNL chapters in Moldavia had begun a focused campaign to "coerce [the Faction] into merging with the National Liberal party."
 As a sign of this rapprochement, in 1882 several old Factionalist parliamentarians, including Ionescu, supported measures to fold the Civic Guard into the regular army.
-In June of the following year, Carol, now King of Romania, visited Iași, with the old Factionalist allies Cernat, Chițu and Hasdeu at his side; the banquet was attended by Voinov.
-PNL recruitment was resisted by more conservative Factionalists ahead of the 1883 campaign; they supported Kogălniceanu's effort to establish another national third party, called Unified Opposition Committees.
+The group survived at Iași, and, during local elections in January 1883, proposed a list that included (in descending order) Pastia, Teodor Tăutu, A. Șendrea, Tacu, Anghel, and Ștefan Emilian.
+In June of that year, Carol, now King of Romania, visited Iași, with the old Factionalist allies Cernat, Chițu and Hasdeu at his side; the banquet was attended by Voinov.
+PNL recruitment was resisted by more conservative Factionalists ahead of the 1883 national campaign; they supported Kogălniceanu's effort to establish another national third party, called Unified Opposition Committees.
 Ionescu was also drawn into this alliance: during the January 1886 by-elections of Putna County, he joined Kogălniceanu in canvassing votes for the opposition candidates.
 In early 1887, this Iași-centered movement was headed by Alecu C. Mavrocordat.
 Its affiliates included the Corjescus, Anghel, Ceaur-Aslan, Iamandi, Mârzescu and Tzony, alongside young leftists such as Alexandru Bădărău and George Panu.

 Before the election of 1884, Tacu, Ștefan Șendrea, Gheorghiu and their colleagues had left the Faction to take up PNL seats in Chamber, being criticized by the anti-Brătianu camp for their quick transformation into disciplined party cadres.
 According to Conservative reports, in 1887 the Faction still existed as a distinct chapter within the PNL "collective", kept alive by the spoils system and working to "falsify public opinion" on the side of the PNL.
 The Opposition Committees mounted the anti-PNL campaign in preparation for the January 1888 election, forming the Iași League of Resistance.
 In addition to the older affiliates of the Committees, League members included Alecu Holban and Pogor.
 Mârzescu voiced the group's criticism of Carol whom he accused of validating PNL-ist corruption.
 Also in 1887, remnants of the Faction heckled Carol as he returned for a visit to Iași.

+Ionescu still held a deputy's seat at Roman in 1884, returning to Chamber for a final term in the October 1888 election, but at Iași.
+His Sincere Liberals continued to exist, absorbing remnants of the Moderate Liberal Party.
+Ionescu was also returning to his anti-Carol stance, objecting to the creation of Crown Estates under Ioan Kalinderu, and defending Tzony when the latter was indicted for lèse-majesté.
+He also proposed limited electoral reform by inducting more peasant voters.
+In early 1889, Ionescu became an unaffiliated deputy, though loosely associated with Panu and Bădărău's Radical Party.
+Ceaur-Aslan, also returned as Iași deputy.
+Having campaigned on a left-wing platform that drew votes from the socialists, he turned again to antisemitism by asking for a parliamentary committee to report on the "Jewish Question".